Emurgo/yoroi-frontend/docs/specs/code/SIGNING.md

 ### Checksum

-We use `CRC32` on the data for the checksum
+We use `CRC32` on the data for the checksum and store it as the `base64url` encoding of its network byte order representation.

 # Other remarks

+In this specification strongly prefer usage of unprotected headers vs protected headers when possible.
+This is because we have to limit the amount of data passed to a hardware wallet  to satisfy E1.
+If the only affect of an adversary changing an unprotected header only leads to the signature not matching, then it's best to leave it unprotected.

 A public key SHOULD NOT be revealed if you plan to use its child non-hardened keys.
 It is both a privacy and a security risk (see [here](https://bitcoin.org/en/wallets-guide#hierarchical-deterministic-key-creation) for more detail).